chanzuckerberg/edu-design-system/docs/CONTRIBUTING.md

 3. When work is ready for review, issue a pull request into `next` following the pull request guidelines.
 Tag `chanzuckerberg/edu-design-system` as reviewers for every PR.
 4. The library owners and trusted contributors will review the work and suggest revisions or approve the pull request
 5. Upon approval, feature gets **Squash and merged** into `next` to be slated for the next library release

+### Contributing Breaking Changes

+A few notes about breaking changes:

+- If you anticipate a breaking changes is inbound, let the team know as soon as possible.
+This is to give everyone a chance to double-check the sequence of commits or create a `release` branch if needed.
+- Not all breaking changes are equal!
+Changes removing deprecated components/APIs require careful communication.
+Changes affecting in-use components also require more scrutiny.
+- Consider writing a codemod (using [JSCodeShift](https://github.com/facebook/jscodeshift) for systematic changes.
+- There may be a way to make the change in a backwards-compatible way.
+Consider this during implementation, providing some rationale in cases where it is not feasible/practical to do so.